FC København

 Three sides

 and corporate facilities above.
-My only criticism, like Arnhem were because the
+My only criticism, like Arnhem, was that the

 corners were filled in with buildings you couldn’t see, but only hear, fans in